Love4684/Data-Structures-and-Algorithms/DS-ALGO/Spring Boot/README.rst

 Spring bean:
 ------------

+In Spring, the objects are the backbone of our application,

-an instance of a class managed by the Spring Container
+an instance of a class managed by the Spring IoC container are called beans.

 Spring (IoC) Container: the core part of Spring that is responsible for managing all the beans